CCBDA-UPC/Assignments-2025/Lab06.md

 Go to the AWS S3 console and see that it there is a new bucket named `elasticbeanstalk-us-east-1-<aws-account-id>`.
 Go to the `django-webapp-eb` folder and download the lastest zip file.
 Uncompress the zip file.

-> :question: **Question 6.31.
-What have you found on the zip file?
+> :question: **Question 6.31**: What have you found on the zip file?
 Why do you think it is like that?.

-> **:question: Question 6.32.
-Open the AWS EC2 console and check how many instances are running and how many AWS ELB instances.
+> :question: **Question 6.32**: Open the AWS EC2 console and check how many instances are running and how many AWS ELB instances.
 Share your thoughts.

-> :question: **Question 6.33.
-Terminate one of the AWS EC2 instances using the AWS EC2 console.
+> :question: **Question 6.33**: Terminate one of the AWS EC2 instances using the AWS EC2 console.
 Is the web app responding now?
 Why?

-> **:question: Question 6.34.
-Wait three minutes.
+> :question: **Question 6.34**: Wait three minutes.
 What happens?
 Is the web app responding now?
 Why?
 What do you expect to happen?

 Finish the execution of the AWS Elastic Beanstalk environment.